-As municipalities continue to spend aid and apply for additional grants and funding, they will find it helpful to regularly assess internal controls to ensure they have established measures sufficient to prevent mistakes or misconduct that might result in the misuse of federal funds.
-Ideally, municipalities can avoid clawbacks by preventing mistakes and deterring misconduct.
+As municipalities continue to spend aid and apply for additional grants and funding, they will find it helpful to regularly assess internal controls to ensure they have established measures sufficient to attempt to prevent mistakes or misconduct that might result in the misuse of federal funds.
+Municipalities can avoid clawbacks by preventing mistakes and deterring misconduct.
 Municipalities should consider safeguards that will make it more likely that they will be able to detect misappropriations or breaches of the rules governing the receipt and distribution of money.
-These safeguards will allow the municipality to take corrective action and avoid clawbacks in the future.

 With the passage of numerous COVID-19 relief packages, municipalities have received millions of dollars from multiple funding sources that are then often passed on to subrecipients.
 In managing any grant program, the initial stage is the most important.
 Municipalities will find it difficult to adequately implement or monitor the grant program if their plan to manage, monitor, and oversee a funding program is not well-developed from the outset.

-Below are some examples of suggested steps that municipalities can consider in order to strengthen the management of grant programs, including disbursements of funds to subrecipients.
+Below are some suggested steps that municipalities can consider to strengthen the management of grant programs, including disbursements of funds to subrecipients.
 These steps may help prevent the misuse of funds and avoid potential clawbacks by federal auditors.

-- Leadership: Hire or contract out a grant administrator with relevant grant administration experience and familiarity with the Code of Federal Regulation.
+- Leadership: Hire or contract a grant administrator with relevant grant administration experience and familiarity with the applicable Codes of Federal Regulation.

-- Risk Assessment: Analyze the terms and conditions of the subaward and conduct risk assessments of subrecipients to evaluate noncompliance risk.
+- Risk Assessment: Analyze the terms and conditions of the award or subaward and conduct risk assessments to evaluate noncompliance risk.
 These assessments can also be employed to help determine the appropriate levels of oversight.
 The following are examples of due diligence measures to be considered for inclusion in the risk assessments:

 - Require subrecipients to complete a pre-award risk assessment questionnaire that will help determine the level of risk.
 The U.S. Department of Justice (“DOJ”) has provided a sample risk assessment questionnaire to help formulate and tailor specific assessment questionnaires - DOJ Sample Risk Assessment Questionnaire

-- Perform basic due diligence checks including (i) a SAM database search to determine if a person or entity is on the federal government excluded parties list and (ii) searches for recent liens, judgements, bankruptcy filings, etc. Municipalities can consider leveraging locally-based resources for due diligence expertise including banking and financial institutions, law enforcement, and regulatory agencies.
+- Perform basic due diligence checks including (i) a SAM database search, available at https://sam.gov/content/exclusions, to determine if a person or entity is on the federal government excluded parties list and (ii) searches for recent liens, judgements, bankruptcy filings, etc. Municipalities can consider leveraging locally-based resources for due diligence expertise including banking and financial institutions, law enforcement, and regulatory agencies.